 Conversational AI, on the other hand, is a broader term that covers all AI technologies that enable computers to simulate conversations.

-Conversational AI is used in software such as bots, voice assistants, and other apps with conversational user interfaces.
+This technology is used in software such as bots, voice assistants, and other apps with conversational user interfaces.

 What is the difference between a chatbot and conversational AI?